Creating a first scenario

 At the top, next to the Cancel and Save buttons, you’ll see an “Export” button.
 If you click this, you’ll see a green message saying “Scenario Exported”.

 Now navigate to the other application you want to copy the scenario to and click the “Create new scenario” button.
 You’ll now see an “Import” button next to the Cancel and Save button.
 When you click this, a modal pops up with a large text area.
 Click in this field and paste (Ctrl-v).
 You’ll see that the text area now contains a JSON representation of your previously copied scenario.
-Click on the “Import scenario” button and you’ll see that the tasks were added to the scenario.
+Click on the “Import scenario” button and you’ll see that the actions were added to the scenario.

 Running a scenario